NYCGuide

 THE SPOTS

 Considering their other claims to fame are Wolf Blitzer and a football team that was a four-time runner-up in the '90s, it’d be reasonable to assume that people from Buffalo are exaggerating when they talk up their wings.
-Well, it’d be reasonable if you’ve never had wings at Dan & John’s.
+Well, it’d be reasonable to assume that if you’ve never had wings at Dan & John’s.
 This East Village spot is from two Buffalo natives who brought us their recipe from the north, and the pair have been rewarded with five NYC locations.

-The wings at Blondies are very saucey—but in a Bruce-Willis-in-Armageddon feat of engineering, the skin stays crispy and acts like a compression sleeve, keeping the meat underneath tender.
+The wings at Blondies are very saucey, but in a Bruce-Willis-in-Armageddon feat of engineering, the skin stays crispy and acts like a compression sleeve, keeping the meat underneath tender.
 These are near the pinnacle of NYC wings, and you can get them at this Upper West Side sports bar any day.

 photo credit: Ryan Muir